If you're worried about suffering foot ulcers or amputation due to sensory loss, we can help.

 The inserts fit inside of your shoe underneath your existing insole or custom orthotic.
 For that reason, many users find that they need a smaller size as compared with their regular shoe size.
 If you normally wear a half size (e.g. Men's Size 11.5), you should round down and purchase the smaller size.

-The SurroSense Rx system is currently available for online orders in North America.
-For international orders, please email email@example.com.
+The SurroSense Rx system is currently available in North America.
+For international orders, please fill out the form below or contact email@example.com.

 How it Works